tychonievich/graphics/md/mp/warmup-anylang.md

 This warmup is not graded by a human.
 Rather, each time you submit your code to [submission site](https://cs418.cs.illinois.edu/submit/) it will run automated tests and add information about their outcomes to that site.
-There will be a delay of up to an hours before that information is visible.
+There will be a delay^[usually short, unless many people submit code at the same time and the server has to work through each one individually] before that information is visible.

 Feel free to re-submit until you get positive status results.
 Please refer questions to the campus forum or office hours.